 Drug combination therapy for the treatment of cancers and other multifactorial diseases has the potential of increasing the therapeutic effect while reducing the likelihood of drug resistance.
-In order to reduce the time and cost spent in comprehensive screens, methods are needed which can model additive effects of possible drug combinations.
-We show that the transcriptional response to combinatorial drug treatment at promoters, as measured by single molecule CAGE technology, is accurately described by a linear combination of the responses of the individual drugs at a genome-wide scale.
+In order to reduce the time and cost spent on comprehensive screens, methods are needed which can model additive effects of possible drug combinations.
+We show that the transcriptional response to combinatorial drug treatment at promoters, as measured by single-molecule CAGE technology, is accurately described by a linear combination of the responses of the individual drugs at a genome-wide scale.
 We also find that the same linear relationship holds for transcription at enhancer elements.

 Trisevgeni Rapakoulia is a Ph.D. candidate at King Abdullah University of Science and Technology supervised by Prof. Xin Gao.
 Broad areas of interest include bioinformatics and machine learning.
 Research field: study the effects of drugs and drug combinations on the transcriptome level.
 For more info contact: Robert Hoehndorf: email: email@example.com